Trade Secrets Damages Expert Witness & Litigation Support

 Areas of business competition where trade secrets may apply:

-- sales and marketing methods & strategies, along with customer or client lists
+- sales and marketing technique & strategies, along with customer or client lists (yes a marketing technique can be a trade secret)

 - distribution & manufacturing processes